mapproxy/mapproxy/doc/install_windows.rst

     python -m mapproxy.core.version

-Now continue with the `Create a configuration` from the :doc:`main installation documentation <install>`.
+Now continue with :ref:`Create a configuration <create_configuration>` from the installation documentation.